microsoft/Windows-iotcore-samples/Samples/EdgeModules/WinMLCustomVisionFruit/README.md

-# ConsoleDotNetCoreWinML Azure IoT Edge module
+# WinMLCustomVisionFruit Azure IoT Edge module

 These are the available versions of this Azure IoT Edge module sample: